florian/florian.github.io/_posts/2017-09-03-bloom-filters.md

 you will notice, if the bit array is large and we insert relatively few elements, then the probability of a hash collision is quite low.
 Of course, we are assuming that the hash function is approximately uniformly distributed.
-As we insert more values, hash collisions get more common and at some point we will get too many false positives.
+As we insert more values, hash collisions get more common and, at some point, we will get too many false positives.
 Note that the Bloom filter below has only 32 bits for visualization purposes.
 This is an extraordinarily small Bloom filter, so we can't add many elements